-- The proposed Ordinary Resolution 7, if passed, will authorise the Directors of the Company to issue shares up to 50% of the Company's issued share capital, with an aggregate sub-limit of 20% of the Company's share capital for any issue of shares not made on a pro-rata basis to shareholders of the Company. - 2.
-The proposed Ordinary Resolution 8, if passed, will empower the Directors to offer and grant awards under BKM PSP (as from time to time amended, modified or supplemented), which was approved at the extraordinary general meeting of the Company on 27 April 2009, and to allot and issue Shares in the capital of the Company, pursuant to the vesting of the awards under BKM PSP provided that the aggregate number of Shares to be issued under BKM PSP, when aggregated with Shares to be issued under any other existing share schemes of the Company, does not exceed 15 per cent. of the total number of issued Shares excluding treasury shares of the Company for the time being. - 3.
-The proposed Ordinary Resolution 9, if passed, will authorise the interested person transactions as described in the Addendum and recurring in the year and will empower the Directors of the Company, from the date of this Annual General Meeting until the date the next Annual General Meeting is to be held or is required by law to be held, whichever is the earlier, to do all acts necessary to give effect to the Shareholders' Mandate.
+- 1. Dr Wong Chiang Yin will, upon re-election as a Director, remain as the Chairman of the Audit Committee and a member of the Nominating and Remuneration Committees of the Company, and will be considered independent for the purposes of Rule 704(8) of the Listing Manual. - 2.
+The proposed Ordinary Resolution 6, if passed, will authorise the Directors of the Company to issue shares up to 50% of the Company's issued share capital, with an aggregate sub-limit of 20% of the Company's share capital for any issue of shares not made on a pro-rata basis to shareholders of the Company. - 3.
+The proposed Ordinary Resolution 7, if passed, will empower the Directors to offer and grant awards under BKM PSP (as from time to time amended, modified or supplemented), which was approved at the extraordinary general meeting of the Company on 27 April 2009, and to allot and issue Shares in the capital of the Company, pursuant to the vesting of the awards under BKM PSP provided that the aggregate number of Shares to be issued under BKM PSP, when aggregated with Shares to be issued under any other existing share schemes of the Company, does not exceed 15 per cent. of the total number of issued Shares excluding treasury shares of the Company for the time being. - 4.
+The proposed Ordinary Resolution 8, if passed, will authorise the interested person transactions as described in the Addendum and recurring in the year and will empower the Directors of the Company, from the date of this Annual General Meeting until the date the next Annual General Meeting is to be held or is required by law to be held, whichever is the earlier, to do all acts necessary to give effect to the Shareholders' Mandate.
 The rationale for and categories of interested person transactions pursuant to the Shareholders' Mandate are set out in greater detail in the Addendum accompanying this Notice.

-ADDENDUM DATED 13 APRIL 2015
+ADDENDUM DATED 9 APRIL 2014

 This Addendum is circulated to Shareholders of Beng Kuang Marine Limited (the "Company") together with the Company's Annual Report.
-Its purpose is to explain to Shareholders the rationale and provide information to the Shareholders for proposed renewal of the Shareholders' Mandate for Interested Person Transactions to be tabled at the Annual General Meeting to be held on 28 April 2015 at 11.00 a.m. at 55 Shipyard Road, Singapore 628141.
+Its purpose is to explain to Shareholders the rationale and provide information to the Shareholders for proposed renewal of the Shareholders' Mandate for Interested Person Transactions to be tabled at the Annual General Meeting to be held on 28 April 2014 at 11.00 a.m. at 55 Shipyard Road, Singapore 628141.
 The Notice of Annual General Meeting and a Proxy Form are enclosed with the Annual Report.